emyrue/contractor_api/README.md

 - Users may make and edit reservations with contractors
 - Users can leave reviews on contractors
 - Users may like or dislike reviews on contractors
+- App sends confirmation emails
+- User may reset their password

 <!-- GETTING STARTED -->